iotaledger/tips/text/0017-message/0017-message.md

     <tr>
         <td> Parents Count </td>
         <td> uint8</td>
-        <td> The number of messages we directly approve.
-Can be any value between 1-8.</td>
+        <td> The number of messages that are directly approved.</td>
     </tr>
     <tr>
         <td>Parents </td>
         <td>ByteArray[32 * Parents Count]</td>
-        <td>The Message IDs that are referenced.</td>
+        <td>The IDs of the messages that are directly approved.</td>
     </tr>
     <tr>
         <td>Payload Length</td>
         <td>uint32</td>
         <td> The length of the Payload.
-Since its type may be unknown to the node it must be declared in advanced.
-0 length means no payload will be attached.</td>
+A length of 0 means no payload will be attached.</td>
     </tr>
     <tr>
         <td colspan="1">